Lam, Tai Hing

 ACHIEVEMENTS IN TOBACCO CONTROL

-Professor TH Lam is one of the world's leading scientists on tobacco control.
+Professor TH Lam is one of the world's leading scientists and advocates on tobacco control.
 His scientific contributions have been translated into important benefits to public health and tobacco control locally and internationally.
-Since his first major paper on smoking, passive smoking and lung cancer in 1987, he has published on tobacco control related areas about 300 papers in international peer reviewed journals.
+Since his first major paper on smoking, passive smoking and lung cancer in 1987, he has published on tobacco control related areas 250+ papers in international peer reviewed journals.
 He has contributed to four WHO reports, on secondhand smoke and child health, policy recommendations for smoking cessation, adherence to long term therapies, and smokefree policies, and one IARC report on reversal of risk after quitting.
-He is the lead researcher of numerous research projects and his publications cover a wide range of important areas, including health hazards and economic costs of smoking and passive smoking, youth smoking, role of health professionals in tobacco control and training, smoking cessation (especially brief interventions and randomised controlled trials), public opinion and policy surveys, evaluation studies and e-cigarettes and other new tobacco products.
-He is actively involved in the campaign for the total ban on e-cigarettes and new tobacco products in Hong Kong and he advocates for a smokefree Hong Kong in 2030.
+He is the lead researcher of 100+ research projects and his publications cover a wide range of important areas, including health hazards and economic costs of smoking and passive smoking, youth smoking, role of health professionals in tobacco control and training, smoking cessation (especially brief interventions and randomised controlled trials), public opinion and policy surveys, evaluation studies and e-cigarettes and other new tobacco products.
+He is actively involved in the campaign for the total ban on e-cigarettes and new tobacco products in Hong Kong and he advocates for a total ban of all forms of tobacco and smoking in Hong Kong in 2030.

-Li WHC, Ho KY, Wang MP, Cheung DYT, Lam KKW, Xia W, Cheung KY, Wong CKH, Chan SSC, Lam TH.
+- Li WHC, Ho KY, Wang MP, Cheung DYT, Lam KKW, Xia W, Cheung KY, Wong CKH, Chan SSC, Lam TH.
 Effectiveness of a brief self-determination theory-based smoking cessation intervention for smokers at emergency departments in Hong Kong: A randomized clinical trial.
 JAMA Internal Medicine 2020; 180(2): 206-14.
-[2018 IF=20.768] (Ranked 6 out of 160 under the category of “Medicine, General & Internal”) (Citation: 2) [NB: Paper highlighted and recommended in New England Journal of Medicine Journal Watch December 3, 2019 / JAMA Network December 7, 2019: “one of the most popular among papers in the last week” [link]] [link]
+[2019 IF=18.652] (Ranked 7 out of 165 under the category of “Medicine, General & Internal”) (Citation: 6) [NB: Paper highlighted and recommended in New England Journal of Medicine Journal Watch December 3, 2019 / JAMA Network December 7, 2019: “one of the most popular among papers in the last week” [link]